davemacdo/Composition-Curriculum/Comp II Class/Unit 2/Discussion: Mixing Musical Traditions.md

 Many years ago, I read a review of a concert that offered the axiom "the intersection of classical and popular music is almost always _con queso_."
 This is, sadly, the earned reputation of many pieces of classical music that reflect on other styles.

-Write a discussion post that addresses the following:
+Write a discussion post that addresses the blending of musical traditions.
+Address the concerns in the questions below; but, write in paragraphs rather than question-answer pairs.

 - What does it mean for popular or folk music to be "authentic"?
 How is this different from authenticity in art music?
 - How can classical music reflect or embrace popular and folk music in a way that is neither a pale imitation nor an exploitative coopting of the music of another group?